pranav656/cpp-scratch/README.md

 # cpp-scratch
-Contains C++ code and concepts I am learning and revising.
+Contains algorithmic concepts and programming problems I am learning and revising in C++.

 Note: The implementations here are definitely not the cleanest (so no judgements).
 It's only to keep a record of things I am learning.
 May end up in an organized PDF with tests